All Day Allergy-D

 Seek emergency medical attention if you think you have used too much of this medicine.

-What should I avoid while taking All Day Allergy-D (cetirizine and pseudoephedrine)?
+What should I avoid while taking All Day Allergy-D?

 This medication may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.